Soft Sequence Policy Optimization: Preliminaries

-This notation enables a unified presentation of hard and soft clipping mechanisms in subsequent sections.
+This notation enables a unified presentation of hard and soft clipping mechanisms in the subsequent sections.

-\paragraph{Group Relative Policy Optimization (GRPO)} Building on Proximal Policy Optimization (PPO) \citep{schulman2017ppo}, Group Relative Policy Optimization (GRPO) \citep{shao2024grpo} enables off-policy learning by leveraging samples generated by an older (behavior) policy $\pi_{\theta_{\mathrm{old}}}$.
-Similar to PPO, GRPO employs a clipping mechanism to constrain policy updates within a proximal region around the behavior policy.
-The key difference is that GRPO replaces computationally and memory-intensive advantage estimators based on a critic network —- whose reliability may be questionable — with a relative advantage computed among responses to the same query.
+\paragraph{Group Relative Policy Optimization} Building on Proximal Policy Optimization (PPO) \citep{schulman2017ppo}, Group Relative Policy Optimization (GRPO) \citep{shao2024grpo} enables off-policy learning by leveraging samples generated by an older (behavior) policy $\pi_{\theta_{\mathrm{old}}}$.
+Following PPO, GRPO employs a clipping mechanism to constrain policy updates within a proximal region around the behavior policy.
+The key difference is that GRPO replaces computationally and memory-intensive advantage estimators based on a critic network, whose reliability may be questionable \citep{vineppo}, with a relative advantage computed among responses to the same query.
 The GRPO optimization objective is

 Here, $G$ denotes the group size, i.e., the number of responses generated for a single query.
 The importance ratio $\rho_{i,t}(\theta)$ and the advantage $\widehat{A}_{i,t}$ for token $y_{i,t}$ are defined as